MikeRogers0/Talks/slides/Seeding-Your-Apps-Data/sides.md

 # What we'll cover

 - What are seeds?
-  - Using them in both Dev/Production :D
+- Are they just for Development environments?
 - Horror Stories on Why Seeds are Useful
-- Approaches to seeds
+- Approaches to seeding
 - Ways to make it easy!

 ---